Sonography Physics & Instrumentation

 While the content covers virtually all of the material found in national certifying examinations, this book, unlike many texts currently in use, is not exam-centric in its approach.
 With significant developments in sonographic imaging technology that open the door to new and exciting diagnostic applications, Acoustics to Images offers a coherent foundation for understanding these advances to both students and active practitioners.

-Entire book can be previewed and purchased at:
+Entire book can be previewed and purchased only online.

 Chapter Titles